 A RSS news feed containing the latest NASA press releases on Earth-observing missions.

-NASA researchers will present new findings on a wide range of Earth and space science topics at the annual meeting of the American Geophysical Union, Dec.
-12-16 in San Francisco.
-NASA-related briefings will be carried live on the agency’s website.
+NASA researchers will present new findings on a wide range of Earth and space science topics at the annual meeting of the American Geophysical Union (AGU), Dec.
+10-14 in Washington.

 An international team of researchers, including a NASA glaciologist, has discovered a large meteorite impact crater hiding beneath more than a half-mile of ice in northwest Greenland.